"Nebula" is my Artemis SBS server in the cloud. Artemis, cloud, Nebula, get it?

 We have tested with fair-sized groups of human players too.
 "Load average" stats during typical USN games show the machine using about 2.5 - 3.5 of the 4 CPUs allocated to it, with no "steal time", so Artemis seems to not be bottle-necked.
 AWS still uses "powers of 2" CPUs, so 2 would be too few, 8 would be too many, 4 seems to be the Goldilocks "just right".

-Rear Admiral Dave Trinh of the TSN 1st Light Division has referred to this as "our blazing fast Nebula server", and is hoping to work up to a full 8-ship fleet with dozens of online players.
+Rear Admiral Dave Trinh of the TSN 1st Light Division has referred to this as "our blazing fast Nebula server", has presented Nebula at some trans-Canada events, and is hoping to work up to a full 8-ship fleet with dozens of online players.

 Starry commented on the speed, performance, and lack of lag ("even from the UK") when playing some of our test games running in AWS Ohio.